ruth-connect/iot-microservices-spring-boot/README.md

 This leverages the MilightAPI code from stoman on GitHub - https://github.com/stoman/MilightAPI

-To start, run it as a Spring Boot application, and point a browser at http://localhost:61455/
+To start, run it as a Spring Boot application, and point a browser at http://localhost:61455/ (you can change the port number in application.yaml)

 Available URLs are: